LironLZ/student_manager/README.md

 1. Create a superuser (admin account)

-python manage.py createsuperuser
+py manage.py createsuperuser

-start the server and log into the admin panel at http://127.0.0.1:8000/admin
+start the server(py manage.py runserver) and log into the admin panel at http://127.0.0.1:8000/admin

 inside the admin dashboard add a new teacher entry and set their credentials.

+Navigate to http://127.0.0.1:8000/ in your browser to see the application.